MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

 We can recover Equation (\ref{app eq: loss function for critic}) by setting $ \mathcal{F}(\mathcal{T}\hat{Q}, \hat{Q}) = - \log p(Q_i \mid x_i ; \hat{\omega}) $.
 Note that the sampled $\hat{\omega}$ leads to the realization of the Bernoulli distribution $z_{i,j}$, which is equivalent to the binary variable $z_{i,j}$ in the dropout operator.

-The above analysis shows that the policy evaluation process in the MEPG framework with dropout operator can be viewed as a deep Gaussian Process.
-The uncertainty introduced by dropout operator is still explicitly implied in the model.
-That means the uncertainty arises from the inherent properties of the model.
-Thus, the diversity and ensemble properties of value functions hold due to the dropout operator.
+The above analysis shows that the policy evaluation process in the MEPG framework maintains two synchronized deep GPs, because both sides of Bellman equation are acted by the same dropout mask $\mathcal{D}_\mathbf{m}^l$.
+The uncertainty introduced by the dropout operator arises from the inherent property if the model and explicitly exists in the model.
+Thus the diversity and ensemble properties of value functions hold.
+Besides, this consistency naturally improves the stability of Bellman equation compared to random mask situations.